Innovation Collider Industry and Academic Faculty Advisors

 At the heart of the Sutardja Center for Entrepreneurship & Technology is the concept of an Innovation Collider.
-It is our highly applied and dynamic laboratory which combines education, research projects, and diverse mixtures of people that all collide to create innovative.
+It is our highly applied and dynamic laboratory which combines education, research projects, and diverse mixtures of people that all collide to create innovation.

 Q: What is a Collider Project:

 Q: Who Participates

 Collider Experiments often include diverse mixtures of people including students, researchers, investors, entrepreneurs, and industry leaders.

 For Industry Experts, Investors, and Entrepreneurs, please see the General FAQ